Quantum-to-classical correspondence in Krylov complexity: Final remarks and Conclusions

+Remarkably, in the examples presented the classical complexity seems to upper-bound the quantum.
+We do not know as of yet if this is a general phenomenon, and much less so outside of the near-regular regimes here studied.
+However, a heuristic argument can be made semiclassically by relying on the phase-space picture.
+The quantum quasiprobability distributions typically have a larger overlap than the classical ones, which can be seen in Eq.~\eqref{eq:qprod_to_cprod} as the Gaussian factor bridges the gap between the two $P$-distributions, or in the Husimi distributions (see Eq.~\eqref{eq:ho_hus0} and Figs.~\ref{fig:HO_complexity_correspondence} and ~\ref{fig:Harper_complexity_correspondence}).
+This suggests a larger autocorrelation in the quantum evolution, and consequently, a tendency towards a lower Krylov complexity.

-We have also explored alternative methods in which one could try to construct the classical Krylov space in correspondence with a given quantum Krylov space, in particular by matching the classical distribution to the phase-space representation of the quantum state, be it described by a pure density matrix or a ket.
-The failure of these alternative methods is understood in terms of the structural differences in the resulting Krylov states: those generated in the evolution of the pure density matrices have suppressed tails which reflects in a Krylov complexity larger than the classical, while those of the ket seem to scape the torus altogether, leading to a saturation of the complexity.
+We have also explored alternative methods in which one could propose a construction for the classical Krylov space in correspondence with a given quantum Krylov space.
+Particularly by matching the classical distribution to the phase-space representation of the quantum state, be it described by a pure density matrix or a ket.
+In the examples shown, these constructions fail to respect correspondence, which is understood in terms of the structural differences in the resulting Krylov states.

-The focus of this paper was put to the study of the quantum-to-classical correspondence, the structure of the Krylov states as phase-space quantities and the subsequent understanding of Krylov complexity from such a perspective.
-For the sake of simplicity we restricted our examples to linear and weakly-non-linear systems in the vicinity of a fixed point.
-Extensions of these results into higher-dimensional, strongly non-linear or even chaotic systems are readily in reach.
-Although in the latter cases numerical computation of the classical inner products provide a challenge since the distributions involved attain an arbitrarily complex structure.
-However, the general goal of this study was to provide a platform from which to ground the notions of complexity and ergodicity of unitary evolution, as understood from the Krylov perspective, in terms of well-understood notions in classical dynamics.
-In this regard, we believe this paper to constitute a first step in that direction.
+The focus of this work has been the quantum-to-classical correspondence of Krylov constructions for unitary dynamics, together with a phase-space interpretation of Krylov states and complexity.
+For simplicity, our examples were restricted to linear and weakly nonlinear systems in the vicinity of a fixed point.
+Extending these ideas to higher-dimensional, strongly nonlinear, and chaotic systems constitutes a natural next step.
+While such regimes pose a numerical challenge, particularly in the evaluation of the classical inner product for increasingly complex phase-space distributions, the conceptual framework developed here remains applicable.

+Our work grounds the Krylov construction in phase-space evolution and establishes its classical limit.
+We view this as a first step toward a bridge between Krylov complexity and familiar classical dynamical notions.